Timber hitch: Usage

 This knot is also known as the Bowyer's Knot, as it is used to attach the lower end of the bowstring to the bottom limb on an English longbow.

 The hitch is also one of the methods used to connect ukulele and classical guitar strings to the bridge of the instruments.

 Tying

 To make the knot, pass the rope completely around the object.
 Pass the running end around the standing part, then through the loop just formed.
 Make three or more turns (or twists) around the working part.
 Pull on the standing part to tighten around the object.

 A common error in tying can be avoided by assuring that the turns are made in the working part around itself.
 When making the hitch in laid rope, the turns should be made with the lay of the rope, that is, in the same direction as the twist of the rope.

 Security

 Although The Ashley Book of Knots states that "three tucks or turns are ample", this work was written prior to the wide use of synthetic fiber cordage.
-Later sources suggest five or more turns may be required for full security in modern ropes.
+Later sources suggest five or more turns may be required for full security in modern synthetic ropes.

-Nylon, Polyester much more slippery, and 2x as strong for less surface for friction also than natural fiber.
-Actually pictured is better Figure 8 Timber Hitch. #1669 that doesn't immediately tuck but rides over before tucking.
-Ashley states can use 1 less tuck.